IBM/data-access-and-governance-using-cpd-on-aws/README.md

 Data Virtualization(DV) refers to the process of abstracting heterogeneous data sources into a single data access layer which delivers integrated data to users or applications.
 DV allows you to query data from multiple data sources without creating data replicas.

-In this Data Virtualization lab we will create connections between external data sources and IBM Data Virtualization service and then you will create a single virtualized view by joining data from different data sources such as Amazon S3 and Amazon Aurora PostgreSQL.
+In this Data Virtualization tutorial we will create connections between external data sources and IBM Data Virtualization service and then you will create a single virtualized view by joining data from different data sources such as Amazon S3 and Amazon Aurora PostgreSQL.

 In addition to that you will also learn how to govern and protect virtualized views using IBM Watson Knowledge Catalog to avoid data protection and data privacy issues.